Please fill in the following form to contact the author, Russel Tarr (@russeltarr)

 You can also request a free trial.

-An decision making game, complete with worksheet and extension activities.
+A decision making game, complete with worksheet and extension activities.
 A good way into the topic.
+This version is a simpler version of the newer simulation, more suitable for younger students or for classes with less time to devote to the investigation.

 The Battle of the Somme